petrasvestartas/german_language/little_words.md

 The past participle is built without **-ge**:
 -  Wir haben die Baustelle **umfahren**. - We **drove around** the construction site.

+## ja

+The modal particle **ja** has different meanings:

+- It expresses that a piece of information is assumed to be known or that something is exactly as expected:
+    -   Ein Porsche is viel zu teuer.
+Den kann **ja** niemand bezahlen. - A porsche is far too expensive.
+Nobody can afford it.
+    -   Das Konto ist nicth gebührenfrei.
+Das habe ich dir **ja** gesagt. - The account is not free of charge.
+I told you so.
+    -   Gogo, du hast das Schild umgefahren.
+Das musste **ja** passieren. - Gogo, you 0have knocked the sign.
+It was bound to happen.
+- It expresses astonishement, surprise:
+    -   Die haben **ja** lustige Masken auf. - They are wearing funny masks.
+    - Sie bekommen Ihre Karten in einer Woche.
+Oh, das geht **ja** schnell. - You'll get your cards in a week.
+Oh, that's quick.
+    - Die Grammatikübungen waren **ja** einfach.
+The grammar exercises were easy.
+- One expresses a warning.
+In this case, the yes is vocally expressed.
+    -   Gogo, fahr **ja** vorsichtig! - Gogo drive carefully!
+    -   Gogo, du bist viel zu schnell gefahren.
+Mach das **ja** nie wieder! - Gogo, you were driving way too fast.
+Don't do that again!
+    - Wir haben fast die Frau überfahren.
+Erzählt das **ja** nicht dem Autohändler! - We almost ran over that woman.
+Don't tell that to the car dealer.